 Here are some of the other changes AI is making in sales.

 By simply automating non-selling activities with AI, sales teams are greatly lowering the time and cost associated with each sale.
 That’s because sales reps are spending the vast majority of their time on the activities that produce sales, and less time on those that don’t.

 b) Decrease in Call Times

-Since AI can help identify needs and align solutions, sales reps have far less exploring and questioning to do during their calls.
+Since AI can help identify needs and align solutions, sales reps require far less discovery and questioning during their calls.
 According to research, call times have actually dropped by as much as 70% thanks to AI.

 c) Rise in Leads